Need to Know Where to Start?

 Photocopiers: coin- or card-operated; 15 cents/page if use coin, 12 cents/page if use card.

 Printing: card-operated; black & white 12 cents/page; color 35 cents/page.
-New in Spring 2011 is remote printing from a laptop, home computer or mobile device; see Remote printing directions for more information.
+Remote printing is available from a laptop, home computer or mobile device; See remote printing directions for more information.

 Quiet Study Room: